NurcholishAdam/Green_Agent/README.md

     3. Helium usage (units)
     """

+    @dataclass
+    class Point:
+        energy: float
+        time: float
+        helium: float
+        task_id: str
+        metadata: Dict

-    def compute_frontier(self, points):
+    def compute_frontier(self, points: List[Point]) -> List[Point]:
-        # Multi-dimensional Pareto optimization
+        """
+        Find non-dominated points in 3D space.
+        A point dominates another if it is strictly better in all dimensions.
+        """
         pareto_points = []

-        for point in points:
+        for i, point in enumerate(points):
             dominated = False
-            for other in points:
+            for j, other in enumerate(points):
+                if i == j:
+                    continue
+                # Check if other dominates point
                 if (other.energy <= point.energy and
                     other.time <= point.time and
                     other.helium <= point.helium):